 The RISE Programme is the name given to our Corporate Social Responsibility (CSR) programme and forms a key component of our CSR strategy.
 As part of RISE, we concentrate on one social issue which is currently is education, particularly for the disadvantaged.
 We have long held the belief that education is one of the most powerful tools in tackling disadvantage in Ireland.
 Our lawyers have developed their careers and lives as a result of the opportunities to access education.
 If members of our community experience barriers and restrictions to accessing education, they won’t reach their full potential or contribute fully to society.
 To this end, our CSR Committee focuses our CSR activities on education and access projects, working with schools and community groups in our local area and beyond to reduce barriers and disadvantage.

-We plan to support education for the disadvantaged in a number of ways over the two-year period.
+We support education for the disadvantaged in a number of ways:

-Outside of our educational focus, we have historically supported a number of other charities.
+Outside of our educational focus, we have historically supported a number of other charities through various initiatives:

-We participate in the annual Calcutta Run in association with the Law Society of Ireland.
-The charities that benefit from the run are GOAL and the Peter McVerry Trust.
+- We participate in the annual Calcutta Run in association with the Law Society of Ireland.
+The charities that benefit from the run are The Hope Foundation and the Peter McVerry Trust.